KirthanaShri/Medical-Text-Classification/README.md

 ## Data Preprocessing
+- Data Cleaning
+   + Removing punctutation
+   + Converting all characters to lowercase
+   + Removing specific pattern using Regex (measurement details, numeric information)
+   + Removing punctuation
+   + Removing Non-English Words
+   + Removing Stopwords
+   + Removing Patient identifiers using NER
+   + Tokenizing each word
+   + Lemmatization of spacy tokenizer
+   + Creating frequency of words dictionary of a document

 - Transcription notes (medical text data) are converted into a frequency word dictionary for each clinical note and then transformed into a data frame using the `freq_words` function.

 ## Feature Engineering